L0wry/applitools-hackathon/README.md

 ![](./testNames.png)
 ![](./sceenshotFileNames.png)

-Technology Choice -
+#### Technology Choice

 I haven't used a VR tool for the traditional tests on purpose, this has lead to the cypress tests running on V2 not finding all the defects shown by applitools which highlights the benefits of VR testing.

-Available Browsers -
+#### Available Browsers
 Cypress only supports Chrome and Firefox for the time being so I have been unable to complete for other browsers and devices.

-Cypress folder structure - The folder structure for cypress makes this project a bit confusing with so many mandatory cypress folders.
-I wouldn't usually have picked a folder structure like but it's in the requirements.
+#### Cypress folder structure

+The folder structure cypress enforces makes this project a bit confusing with all the fixture, plugins folders etc. I wouldn't usually have picked a folder structure like.

 ### Notes